 A network of National Resuscitation Councils, Course Organisers, Course Directors and Instructors provide resuscitation training for lay rescuers and health professionals.
-The ERC defines the standard for delivery of high-quality training and certifies providers who successfully complete an ERC course.
+The ERC defines the standard for the delivery of high-quality training and certifies providers who successfully complete an ERC course.

 State-of-the-art resuscitation science, combined with practical training: meet the international experts at the yearly ERC congress.

 Everyone can resuscitate.
-The ERC established the annual European Restart a Heart day (16th October) and encourages professionals and public to receive training and to attempt resuscitation if required.
+The ERC established the annual European Restart a Heart day (16th October) and encourages professionals and the public to receive training and to attempt resuscitation if required.

 A network of 33 National Resuscitation Councils (NRCs) represents the ERC at the national level.
 Each NRC oversees the delivery of guidelines, resuscitation training and quality control in its respective country.